What is Dual Diagnoses

 - Support Groups: Support groups such as Alcoholics Anonymous and Narcotics Anonymous are types of therapy groups of like-minded individuals that help and encourage each other to maintain sobriety.

-Get Help for a Co-Occurring Disorder Today
+Help for a Co-Occurring Disorders

 It can be difficult and even debilitating to live with one or even multiple co-occurring disorders.
 However, recovery is possible.
 Many treatment centers specialize in treating co-occurring disorders.
 With the right, tailored treatment plan, it is possible to live a happy, healthy, and fulfilling life.